18020132/dao-duc-tung.github.io/src/pages/ml-skills/the-ultimate-machine-learning-system/ml-in-production/index.md

 ![data][data]

 In research, data is clean and formatted.
-They are unchanged so people can use it as benchmarks for evaluation.
-The process of preparing data and feed it to your model usually was done by somebody.
+They are unchanged so people can use them as benchmarks for evaluation.
+The process of preparing data and feeding it to your model usually was done by somebody.

 In production, data is messy.
 You have to clean it and re-format it.
-It's not easy to split into the training set, test set, or validation set because it usually has some issues like biased, imbalanced, outdated, etc. Sometimes you have to add more label classes or merging two existing label classes.
+It's not easy to split into the training set, test set, or validation set because it usually has some issues like biased, imbalanced, outdated, etc. Sometimes you have to add more label classes or merge two existing label classes.
 This is really a nightmare!

 In research, data usually was created a long time ago.
 In production, data could be created a long time ago, or streaming data, or both.
 In production, you need to care about data privacy and regulations.